What to Measure and How to Track the Most Important Sales Metrics

 • Design the entire sales BI process.

-Designing the lead generation process was not so complex, despite the fact that the operation was quite laborious.
+Designing the lead generation process was not particularly complex, despite the laborious nature of the operation.
 The company already worked with some people at the time (2014), and LinkedIn was already a reality in Brazil, which was a facilitator.

 Therefore, with no other reference to base on, I defined as the main KPIs a mix that evaluated everything from the number of calls made, emails sent, MQLs, SQLs, to Opportunities and New Customers.

 So far, so good.
-After all, paper and spreadsheet accept it all.
-In addition, one of the biggest sales references in the world so far (Aaron Ross), already said that it was important to monitor the operational activities performed by the team.
+After all, paper and spreadsheets accept it all.
+In addition, one of the biggest sales references in the world so far (Aaron Ross) has already said that it is important to monitor the team's operational activities.

 "The first step towards change is awareness.
 The second step is acceptance."